 A. Tiffani: Sugar is an acquired taste and added sugars in baby formula can train a baby’s palate to become accustomed to highly sweetened foods later in life.
 Formula selection with sugars similar to breast milk (lactose) will help set up the baby for long term health.

 Q. Milk Drunk: If babies feel uncomfortable, could it be caused by lactose?

 Other conditions such as cow’s milk protein allergy or infection may need to be considered.
 While spitting up is common in infants, an increase in frequency, volume and/or type of spit up may need to be addressed by a health professional.
 Consult your pediatrician to ensure you haven’t missed anything needing attention.
 If all checks out and baby is growing well, you may need to invest in some cute bibs and resolve to do laundry a little more frequently.

-- Read labels: Milk should always be the first ingredient, not sugar.
+- Read baby formula ingredient labels: Milk should always be the first ingredient, not sugar.

 - Hidden sugars: Learn other names for sugar like corn syrup solids, maltodextrin, High Fructose Corn Syrup, sucrose.

 - Never ever: Don’t use sugar, especially honey or Karo syrup to treat constipation.
 This old wives’ tale can be unsafe for your baby.

 - Sweet fix: Research indicates that it is important to expose children to a wide variety of flavors and textures, but also important not to overdo it on the sugar intake at a young age.